Come on in… All BCPL locations are open to the public for limited hours and services!

 - We are reaching out to community organizations and at-risk individuals through wellness calls, handmade cards, and more.

 - The 24 Hour Library machines, located at Ridgway Memorial Library and the new Nichols branch, are being restocked regularly.
 These automated machines provide access to physical books, DVDs, Blu-rays, and audiobooks 24 hours a day, 365 days a year.

 - We invite you to explore our digital media collection and premier online learning and research tools.
 We offer e-books, e-audiobooks, streaming movies and television, digital magazines, and more that you can access from home or wherever you feel safe.

 - The force is strong with us!
-If you have a smart device but no internet access at home, our high-speed public Wi-Fi signals have been repositioned to cover the maximum surrounding area possible.
+If you have a laptop or smart device but no internet access at home, our high-speed public Wi-Fi signals have been repositioned to cover the maximum surrounding area possible.